fiorentk/IBM-Honors-Database-and-SQL-for-Data-Science-with-Python-Final-Project/README.md

 # IBM-Honors-Assignment-Database-and-SQL
-This is my honor assignment result in SQL.
-This assignment is from 'Database and SQL for Data Science with Python' which is a course from IBM via Coursera.
+This is my final project result from 'Database and SQL for Data Science with Python' project which is a part of a course from IBM via Coursera.